U.S. Stocks Climb, Driven by Strong Earnings Reports

 ADVERTISEMENT

-A rally in Caterpillar and McDonald's lifted the Dow industrials.
-Shares of Caterpillar gained 5.2% after the equipment giant raised its revenue and profit outlook for the year, while McDonald's shares jumped 4% after the fast-food chain's earnings topped analysts' expectations.
+A rally in Caterpillar, McDonald's and DuPont helped lift the Dow industrials.
+Shares of Caterpillar gained 5.8% after the equipment giant raised its revenue and profit outlook for the year, while McDonald's shares jumped 5.2% after the fast-food chain's earnings topped analysts' expectations.
+Shares of DuPont, whose earnings also surpassed expectations, added 1.2%.

+Declines in the shares of 3M and United Technologies, both of which released quarterly results earlier Tuesday, weighed down the blue-chip index.

-U.S. crude rose 3.2% to $47.80 a barrel Tuesday, extending gains from Monday, when Saudi Arabia -- the world's top oil exporter -- said it would limit oil exports in August.
+U.S. crude rose 3.3% to $47.89 a barrel Tuesday, extending gains from Monday, when Saudi Arabia -- the world's top oil exporter -- said it would limit oil exports in August.
+It was crude's biggest one-day percentage gain since November.

-Elsewhere, the Stoxx Europe 600 rose 0.4% after a measure of German business confidence climbed to a record high in July.

-Banks, insurance companies and miners drove most of Europe's advance, as a modest rise in government bond yields supported financial shares, since such moves tend to boost lending income.

-Government bonds fell as the Federal Reserve was set to begin its two-day policy meeting Tuesday.
-The yield on the 10-year U.S. Treasury note rose to 2.319%, according to Tradeweb, from 2.253% on Monday.
+Government bond prices fell ahead of the release of the Federal Reserve's latest policy statement, expected Wednesday.
+The yield on the 10-year U.S. Treasury note rose to 2.328% from 2.253% on Monday.
 Yields rise as bond prices fall.

-Economists expect no change in interest rates at this juncture, though some have speculated that the central bank could announce the start date of its balance sheet runoff.
+Economists expect no change in interest rates, though some expect the central bank could announce the start date of its balance sheet runoff.

 "I think there's a relatively low ceiling on where [policy] can go unless inflation kicks in," said John Maxwell, fund manager at Ivy Investments.
 "We don't have signs of inflation that need to be tamed."